 Karen Radich is a specialist employment lawyer.

 Karen is familiar with both the public and private sectors.
 Prior to joining Clifton Chambers as a Barrister in March 2012, Karen spent 9 years as a partner of Minter Ellison Rudd Watts and 2 years working in-house in a large Government Department.
 As well as her law degree, Karen has a BA in Political Science and a Master of Business Studies (Dispute Resolution).
+She is a member of the national-level Employment Law Committee of the New Zealand Law Society, a Board Member of the Government Superannuation Appeals Board, the Convenor of an NZLS professional disciplinary committee, and sits on a Legal Aid Assessment Committee.

 Karen is author of Employment Mediation (2013) and regularly publishes articles and conference papers.
 She has been recognised in key international legal directories, including Chambers Global (ranked as Leading) and the Legal 500 directory which singled her out for ‘exceptional legal advice’.